-Pumpkin spice frozen coffee seems to have a cult following and just heating the name invokes thoughts of sweaters and multi-colored leaves.
+Pumpkin spice frozen coffee seems to have a cult following and just saying the name invokes thoughts of sweaters and multi-colored leaves.
 It’s a knee jerk reaction that you just can’t help.

 While I certainly have a recipe for pumpkin spice lattes both hot and frozen sometimes you have to try something new and different.
-Or maybe you have some sweet potatoes left over from dinner which was what got me started in this direction!
+Maybe you have some sweet potatoes left over from dinner – which was what got me started in this direction!

 Don’t forget to enter my contest this week and you could win your choice of one of my three books!